yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ## NixOS

 All of my computers for this purpose are currently running NixOS.
-My backup servers do have support for backing up non-nixos machines, but all of the automation and *convenience* that I am after is lost without NixOS.
+My backup servers do have support backing up non-nixos machines, but all of the automation and *convenience* that I am after is lost without NixOS.

 NixOS allows you to declaratively and determinately configure machines in a way that no other general OS is able to.
 I am using a single NixOS flake to configure all of my systems, and it holds all of the code to configure all of these machines.

 ## Disko - declarative partitioning of disks

+Disko fills in an empty spot in nixos to allow you to describe and configure your disk partitioning / formatting as code.
+Which to meet my goal of easily setting new devices up, is rather required, especially if I want to use any non standard disk configuration like zfs.

 Collectively my disk configuration currently comes together in my primary config module [linked here](#sources).
 With config for disko, initrd-ssh, systemd boot, zfs, etc its the longest module in my flake currently.
 Lets take it apart a bit.